3 Helpful / 0 Not

 Other Thoughts: I really dont know what they were thinking when they made this course.
 I dont think they consulted one person that's actually played disc golf before.
 It's too bad really cause the concrete setup with all the hole info any everything on them is cool and im sure it wasnt cheap but the baskets are really strange and not designed for PDGA discs.
 We ended up just making up our own course so we could air a few out and actually have true run at a 9 hole par 3.

-Pros: A nice little park to take the family to, walk the dog, fly a kite or barbeque.
+Pros: A nice little park to take the family to, walk the dog, fly a kite or barbeque, ANYTHING BUT DISC GOLF.

-Cons: 1st: the tees resemble (in both size & appearance) ornamental stepping stones.2nd:The baskets looked as though they were fabricated in someone's metal shop as they are HUGE and not at all designed for PDGA approved golf discs.
+Cons: 1st: the tees resemble (in both size & appearance) ornamental stepping stones.2nd:The baskets appear as though they were fabricated in someone's garage as they are HUGE and not at all designed for standard golf discs.

-Other Thoughts: I suppose this could be a 'course' to play if you're new to disc golf & wish to work on developing form, putting etc. IMHO, Centennial park is the course to play if making the trip into Hanford.
+Other Thoughts: This 'course' was so poorly designed and executed it's not even worth the effort to visit.
+I suppose this could be somewhere to play if you're new to disc golf & wish to work on developing form, putting etc., but Centennial park is the course to play if making the trip into Hanford.

 Join Disc Golf Course Review